The following information provides an overview of benefits offered for employees into retirement.

 - For more information regarding CSU retiree benefits visit http://csuretirees.calstate.edu.

-10 Year Retiree Health and Dental Vesting Period for New Faculty - Effective July 1, 2017
+New 10 year Retiree Health and Dental Vesting Period

-- An employee working for the CSU prior to July 1, 2017 who became a CalPERS member after July 1, 2017 is not subject to the new 10 year vesting period.
+Faculty working for the CSU prior to July 1, 2017 who become CalPERS members after July 1, 2017 are not subject to the new 10 year vesting period.

-- Prior state employment (non CSU) is not used to determine exclusion from the 10 year vesting period.
-It is not considered "CSU" employment.
+- Prior state employment (non CSU) is not considered "CSU" employment.

 How is the 10 year service credit vesting period calculated?